Yes, you can sell a car with a lien — here’s how

 - A car lien is placed on your car when you borrow money to purchase a vehicle.

 When you take out an auto loan to purchase a vehicle, the lender puts a lien on your car that remains in place until you pay the loan in full.
-The lien gives the lender a legal claim to the car if you don’t pay the loan as agreed.
+The lien gives the lender a legal claim to the vehicle if you don’t pay the loan as agreed.
+Think of it as the lender’s insurance policy that they maintain ownership of the vehicle if you don’t repay them.
 The lender keeps the title until you’ve paid your loan off.

 But what if you want to sell your car before you’ve paid it off?
-Selling a car with a lien can be difficult — but it’s not impossible.
-Your lender will likely allow it.
-But you will need to get permission first.
+Selling a car with a lien can be difficult, but it’s possible.

 How to sell a car with a lien